uPesy/easyeda2kicad.py/README.md

 ## 🎆 Sponsor and Support

-If this tool has saved you a lot of time when designing a PCB, please consider to support the project by :
+If this tool has saved you a lot of time when designing a PCB, please consider supporting the project by :
-- Subscribing to uPesy Premium Membership to have access to high quality electronics tutorials at https://www.upesy.com/products/subscription
+- Subscribing to uPesy Premium Membership to have access to high-quality electronics tutorials at https://www.upesy.com/products/subscription
-- Buying one of my ESP32 DevKit boards : https://www.upesy.com/pages/store
+- Buying one of my ESP32 DevKit boards: https://www.upesy.com/pages/store

 <div align="center">
 <a href="https://www.upesy.com/" target="_blank"><img src="https://raw.githubusercontent.com/uPesy/easyeda2kicad.py/master/ressources/upesy_store.jpg" width="350"/></a>